What is Qigong?

 Tai Chi Shibashi Qigong Level 1

 Shibashi is currently my favourite routine because it takes 15 minutes to do it.
 Once you learn all 18 moves you just get into Wuju stance and your body will start to move.
-Each movement flows into the next and as you practice you learn to relax and go with the flow.
+Each movement flows into the next movement.
+As you practice you learn to relax and go with the flow.
 Out of all the forms I have practiced this is the one that I can feel the energy flowing through my body the most.
 It is light, easy to do, and energizing.
 I learned Shibashi from Master Wing Cheung – you can watch my video below for the full routine.

 Radiant Lotus Qigong for Women

 Radian Lotus Qigong for women was developed by Daisy Lee.
 She developed this program specifically for women and their specific needs.
 This form of qigong includes Tibetan Sound Healing, Cupping, and specific Qigong movements just for women.
-The movements and practices powerful tools for the female mind and body.
+The movements and practices are powerful tools for the female mind and body.

 Once you learn a form, it is recommended that you practice on your own everyday for maximum benefits and health improvements.
 However, there are many benefits to practicing in a group with others, and once you learn one form, it is fun to learn new forms.